 - Make sure that any municipal advisor, trustee, or dissemination agent that serves the municipal issuer is aware of your voluntary disclosure practice.
 Many mid-size to smaller issuers may engage with their municipal advisor, trustee, or dissemination agent to complete its annual required filings and these same parties could be engaged to assist with implementing a voluntary disclosure practice.

 - To assist with consistency for investors and municipal market participants to find voluntary disclosure information, issuers should consider using the MSRB’s EMMA system to communicate voluntary filings with a wide array of investors and municipal market participants, similar to the means that annual continuing disclosure and listed events are communicated.
-EMMA includes a voluntary disclosure field to assist with voluntary disclosure filings, and the MSRB has signaled upcoming upgrades to EMMA will make voluntary disclosure filings easier for issuers.
+EMMA includes a voluntary disclosure field to assist with voluntary disclosure filings, and the MSRB has recently upgraded EMMA to make voluntary disclosure filings easier for issuers.

 - An additional consideration is the utilization of an investor relations website to organize disclosure filings (primary market, secondary market, and voluntary) or information for frequent issuers.
 If an issuer provides any disclosure, annual continuing disclosure, or listed events on an investor relations or municipal website, any voluntary disclosure should also be made available on these website(s).